Maribyrnong

 Population growth drivers in Maribyrnong are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Maribyrnong's population is approximately 13,785 as of Nov 2025.
-This represents an increase of 1,212 people since the 2021 Census, which reported a population of 12,573.
-The change is inferred from the estimated resident population of 13,818 in June 2024 and an additional 113 validated new addresses since the Census date.
-This results in a density ratio of 2,510 persons per square kilometer, placing Maribyrnong in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 9.6% since the 2021 census exceeds the national average of 8.9%, indicating it as a growth leader in the region.
+Maribyrnong's population, as of February 2026, is approximately 13,830 people.
+This figure represents a 10.0% increase since the 2021 Census, which recorded a population of 12,573 people.
+The change is inferred from ABS estimated resident population data: 13,818 in June 2024 and an additional 113 validated new addresses since the Census date.
+This results in a population density ratio of 2,519 persons per square kilometer, placing Maribyrnong in the upper quartile nationally according to AreaSearch's assessments.
+The area's growth rate exceeded the national average (9.9%) between 2021 and February 2026, indicating it as a growth leader in the region.
 Overseas migration contributed approximately 80.6% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on the latest annual ERP population numbers, Maribyrnong is forecasted to increase by 4,582 persons by 2041, reflecting a total increase of 33.5% over the 17-year period.
+Based on these projections, Maribyrnong is forecasted to experience significant population growth, with an expected increase of 4,582 persons by the year 2041.
+This reflects a total increase of 33.0% over the 17-year period from February 2026.

 Frequently Asked Questions - Population